adamdorfman/CourseraCNN/README.md

 # CourseraCNN

 These are the ipython notebook files for the projects I worked on during deeplearning.ai's course on Convolutional Neural Networks.
-The project's here
+The projects here
 include:
 - A face recognizer and identifier
 - A car detector and localizer using YOLOv2